-• The Academy Trust has engaged University of Birmingham Audit and SIPS Education to perform a program of work aimed at checking and reviewing the financial systems and records as required by the Academy Trust Handbook.
-All finance staff receive training to keep them up to date with financial practice requirements and to develop their skills in this area.
+The Academy Trust has engaged University of Birmingham Audit and Judicium to perform a program of work aimed at checking and reviewing the financial systems and records as required by the Academy Trust Handbook.
+All finance staff and budget holders receive training to keep them up to date with financial practice requirements and to develop their skills in this area.